Client climbing stairs during ADL training at Kenaz Training in Langley BC

 Between sessions, you will have a simple, easy-to-follow home exercise program.
 These exercises are designed to be done safely at home and reinforce the progress you make in our facility.
 We can also include instructions for family members or caregivers who want to help.

-We start with a comprehensive assessment of your current physical abilities.
-This is not a test you can fail — it simply helps us understand where you are today.
-We look at your strength, balance, range of motion, coordination, and how you currently perform the daily tasks that are important to you.
-We also talk with you (and your family, if you would like) about your goals and priorities.
+We start with a free consult and a full functional assessment.
+We look at your strength, balance, range of motion, and how you currently perform the daily tasks that are important to you.
+We also talk with you and your family about your goals and priorities.

 What Our Clients Say